 In participatory government, a high level of collegiality, respect, and civility is expected.
-Those expectations include the following rules:
+Those expectations include the following:

 - There is no positional rank in the room when at the committee table.
-Every student, staff, faculty, and administrator voice matters, and is respected.
-All participants are treated as peers, both between constituencies and within constituencies. - Speakers will be heard one at a time and without interruption.
-Participants will allow for moments of silence for thought and other viewpoints.
+Every student, classified professional, faculty, and administrator voice matters, and is respected.
+All participants are treated as peers, both between constituencies and within constituencies. - Speakers will be heard one at a time and without interruption. - Participants will allow for moments of silence for thoughtful consideration of other viewpoints.
 In consideration of hearing all feedback, members should be mindful of how often and how long they speak.
-Equity\ in consensus\ building means including diverse perspectives at all levels of the organization. - Members will be engaged and contribute, and challenge ideas, not people.
-All meeting attendees will be respectful/civil in their comments, responses, and body language. - Members will listen to others, and seek to focus on the merits of what is beingsaid, while making a good faith effort to understand the concerns of others.
-Council\/committee\ members are encouraged to ask questions of clarification. - Each person reserves the right to disagree with any proposal and accepts responsibility for offering alternatives that accommodate individual interests and the interests of others. - All members should be mindful of the language used in discussions\, including use of "I" statements instead of "they" attributions to relate anecdotal evidence or experiences.
-Members are encouraged to use an asset-minded\ approach that focuses on what works and how something can be done.
-This is in contrast to a deficit-minded\ approach that focuses on the negative and why an initiative, idea, or project can't get done. - All council\/committee\ members will be aware of the purpose and responsibility of their committees.
-When issues arise in discussion\ that are not supported by the committee's charge, the chair\ will identify the proper council\, committee\, or constituency\ group leadership for review, and forward the issue for consideration. - Once consensus\ is reached after deliberation, council\/committee\ members will support the group's recommendation.
+Equity in consensus building means including diverse perspectives at all levels of the organization. - Members will be actively engaged and contribute to discussions; members will challenge ideas, not people.
+All meeting attendees will be respectful/civil in their comments, responses, and body language. - Members will listen to others and seek to focus on the merits of what is being said, while making a good faith effort to understand the concerns of others.
+Council/committee members are encouraged to ask questions of clarification. - Each person reserves the right to disagree with any proposal and accepts responsibility for offering alternatives that accommodate individual interests and the interests of others. - All members should be mindful of the language used in discussions, including the use of "I" statements instead of "they" attributions to relate anecdotal evidence or experiences.
+Members are encouraged to use an asset-minded approach that focuses on what works and how something can be done.
+This is in contrast to a deficit-minded approach that focuses on the negative and why an initiative, idea, or project can't get done. - All council/committee members will be aware of the purpose and responsibility of their committees.
+When issues arise in discussion that are not supported by the committee's charge, the chair will identify the proper council, committee, or constituency group leadership for review, and forward the issue for consideration. - Once deliberation is done and consensus is reached, all council/committee members will support the group's recommendation.